 From time to time I like to pull back the blogging curtain and talk about something related to the technical side of blogging.
 Because there’s more to running a successful travel blog than just travel!
-I have put together a few guides to blogging, including my popular guide to becoming a travel Blogger.
+I have put together a few guides to blogging, including my popular guide to becoming a travel blogger.
+Today, I’m going to talk about migrating from Blogger to WordPress.

-Today, I want to talk about blogging platforms.
 For almost eight years, I hosted this site on Blogger, which is the free blogging platform from Google.
 This is a wonderful free service, but to be honest, it is missing a few key features that are essential for a modern blog.
-In October of 2017, I started the process of migrating from Blogger to WordPress, and as of January 2018, I relaunched the site on WordPress.
+In October of 2017, I started the process of moving from Blogger to WordPress, and as of January 2018, I relaunched the site on WordPress.

 Why Move from Blogger to WordPress?